 Right after sunset, a group of initiated men – the hyenas’ whisperers – call the animals to be fed.
 Foreign visitors can also join, paying for the meat and the whisperer’s friendliness.

 Soon, a dozen of hungry, curious and suspiciously scared hyenas start to come close to the people near the hyena feeder.
-Hyenas are very interesting animals, and, locally associated to spirits, they do seem to be under some kind of spell.
+Hyenas are very interesting animals, and, locally associated with spirits, they do seem to be under some kind of spell.

 The Hyena Whisperer will give you a wooden skewer loaded with meat to hold between your teeth, from which the hyena will come to feed.
 Unexpectedly he positions another meat skewer close to your ear.
 The massive hyena will fearlessly come to eat, literally inches from your ear – you can feel its warm breath, smell the intense animal scent and hear it chomping loudly while it devours the meat.